From staff reports

-MILLEDGEVILLE — The Baldwin County Democratic Committee will have its close of the year meeting 7 p.m.
-Tuesday at the County Recreation Center Walter B. Williams Park location.
+The Baldwin County Democratic Committee will have its quarterly meeting 7 p.m.
+Tuesday Nov.
+12 at the County Recreation Center Walter B. Williams Park location.

 All interested citizens are encouraged to attend, so that they may discover what their local democratic party has to offer.

-One special guest for the meeting is Sheriff Bill Massee.
+One special guest for the evening is Sheriff Bill Massee.
 The long serving law enforcement leader will detail the local and state challenges facing the department.

 Past committee meetings guests include the likes of Baldwin County Commission Chairman Sammy Hall and state president of the AFL-CIO Union, Richard Ray.

 County Democratic Committee Chairman Quentin T. Howell said welcoming speakers of any political affiliation helps attendees understand all the issues.

 The group isn't just about politics.
 The local Democratic Committee continues branching out into community problems and solutions.